LunoScrip/LunoScrip/README.md

 - "*Alura*" Networks part 1: concepts and practice
 - "*Alura*" HTTP: Understanding the Web Behind the Scenes
 - "*Alura*" Quality Assurance: test plan and bug management
+- "*Alura*" Git and Github: Control and Share Your Code